CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 If it gets a bit under the radar to you, please find some of the achievements listed in this retrospective!

 ## Common Vulnerabilities and Exposures (CVEs)
-This year was the year where CPANSec installed a new mindset for Perl and their relationship towards Common Vulnerabilities and Exposures (CVEs).
+2024 was the year where, with the contribution of CPANSec, Perl communities evolved in their mindset and their attitudes towards Common Vulnerabilities and Exposures (CVEs).

-Until then, very few CVEs were emitted for Perl modules and tooling.
-And people and authors were a bit reluctant to deal with that process.
+Until then, very few CVEs were emitted for Perl modules and tooling an people and authors were a bit reluctant to deal with those CVEs.

 CVE are not a sign of bad quality or maintenance of a code, but a professional way of tagging and tracking a vulnerability,